Severson-Group/research-repo-template/reports/README.md

 - Sandia [reports](https://github.com/Severson-Group/sandia_sco2/tree/main/Reports)

 Note that our guidelines for creating reports have evolved over time.
 Some of these example reports may have been created based on earlier guidelines.

+## Related Issues / PRs

+*Bullet list of all relevant issues to facilitate future readers in learning more about the material of the article.*

+- _Issue #12: Determine kt and ke <-- make this a link to the relevant issue_
+- _Issue #14: Create report on 3D FEA model results <-- make this a link to the relevant issue_
+- _Issue #16: Derive flux linkage relationship <-- make this a link to the relevant issue_
+- _Issue #23: Create a script to make a torque-speed-efficiency plot <-- make this a link to the relevant issue_